Waterfall Tour

 Where the water and rocks meet, feel the rush as the river flows over the escarpment's edge.
 Grey County, Ontario offers an abundance of waterfalls.
 So appealing that they merit their own tour, these special places are often just a short drive or hike from busy roads.
 Whether in Owen Sound or rural areas, all have scenic settings.
 Visit all of Grey County's waterfalls on the 150 km self guided driving tour.
 Stay a night and experience small town hospitality at its best.

-Click here for a printable copy of the Waterfall Tour Brochure
+Visiting during the winter months?
+Then click here for a printable copy of the Winter Waterfall and Snowshoe Guide.

 Eugenia Falls